John Idington: Justice of the Supreme Court of Canada

 On February 10, 1905, Prime Minister Wilfrid Laurier appointed Idington to the Supreme Court of Canada, to replace Justice Albert Clements Killam who resigned to become Chief Commissioner of the Board of Railway Commissioners.
 Idington had only been on the Ontario bench for a year before his appointment to the Supreme Court.
 His appointment, which replaced the Court's only western representative with another justice from Ontario, surprised the legal community and western Canada, and prompted speculation that it was difficult to persuade judges to accept an appointment to the Supreme Court.

 As a justice, Idington was critical of the appeal to the Judicial Committee of the Privy Council, noting that "A later generation may laugh [when struggling with its results] ... but, meantime, we must accept it with becoming respect as a proper interpretation of the B.N.A.
 Act." and "[the Supreme Court] might better be described as a legal sifting machine for sorting out claims on their road to the Judicial Committee of the Privy Council which is the only final court of appeal in our system."

 His notable decisions include his dissent in Quong Wing v The King, in which he disagreed with the effects of racist legislation, on the basis that the use of the term "Chinaman" could not have been meant to refer to naturalized Canadians of Chinese origin.

-In 1924, following the death of Sir Louis Henry Davies, Idington was passed over for the position of Chief Justice of Canada, even though he was the senior Pusine Justice on the Court.
+In 1924, following the death of Sir Louis Henry Davies, Idington was passed over for the position of Chief Justice of Canada, even though he was the senior Puisne Justice on the Court.